 What is the MBLEx?
 Why is it important?

 The MBLEx stands for Massage & Bodywork Licensing Examination and is used by 43 states to determine if you should become licensed or certified in that state.
-In California, this exam has been suspended from January 1st, 2019 - December 31st, 2020 (2 years), however we still encourage all of our student to pass this exam.
+In California, this exam has been suspended until January 1st, 2027, however we still encourage all of our student to pass this exam.
 The MBLEx is considered an industry standard, and we believe that passing this exam allows graduates to have more opportunities then they would otherwise have, and we prepare our students to take this exam.
 Visit FSMTB for more information.

 What are the Nationals?
 How do I get them?